cmonBruuh/poescript/README.md

 Button one, two, three, four and five:
 - third variant for Flasks
-- when this function is used, the other two functions cannot be used.
+- you can combine this function with the "Lvling" function
 - The individual buttons can be used to enter the milliseconds that should elapse between the activation of each flask.
 - This function is powerful, because you can specify the exact cool down time for each flask.
 - Example: In Flask Slot 1, I have a Life flask, so I don't have to enter anything.
 In the second ingame Flask Slot I use a Basalt Flask with 7sec.
 So I press the button "2" and enter 7000.
 Then I confirm with OK.
 I repeat this step for the other flasks I want to automate.
 The values will be saved and will stay on as long as the script is running.

 More functions (only possible with resolution 1920x1080):
 - These functions can be called via the help menu "?".
-- With F6 you fill your inventory with the maps from Map Stash.
-How?
-Open Map Stash (and right you have to have the inventory).
-You have to be at the map you want to transfer into your inventory.
-F6 fills the whole inventory with the selected map.
 - F7 applies a currency to the whole inventory.
-You have to have the inventory on the right and the stash on the left.
-You press right click on the currency and press F7.
-The currency will be applied to the whole inventory (e.g. alchemize all maps or identify many rings)
-- With F10 you move items from left to right in the inventory (I created this mainly for self use)
+Right click the currency and press F7 to use the currency on the items in your inventory
+- F9 will buy you a whole inventory of prophecies.
+Go to Navali and leave the bottom right prophecy slot EMPTY
+- F10 opens stacked decks in the first row of your inventory and throws them to the ground (go to a area f.ex. menagerie for that)
+- F11 throws your whole inventory to the ground (go to a area f.ex. menagerie for that)
+- F12 abrubtly end function "Prophecy buy", "Open stacked decks", "Whole inventory to ground"
 - With CTRL+NUMPADX (X stands for a number) you transfer items in the inventory to the stash (or trade).
 A number stands for the number of columns in the inventory that can be transferred.

 Hotkeys:
 - F2: Start Flask Script
 - F3: Stop Flask Script
-- F6: Get Maps our of Map Stash
 - F7: Use Currency on inventory
-- F9: Spam stacked decks
+- F9: Prophecy buy
-- F10: Move Items to right side in Inventory
+- F10: Opens stacked decks in first row of inventory
+- F11: Throws inventory items to the ground
+- F12: Abrubtly ends function F9, F10 and F11
 - CTRL+NumpadX: Moves x Inventory columns to stash
 - CTRL+Numpad0: Moves all Inventory to stash